anoma/nspec/docs/arch/node/types/identities.juvix.md

 ### EngineName

-Engine instance name as an opaque string.
+Engine instance name as a string that is _opaque,_ i.e., the odds of guessing it are negligible.

 ```juvix
 syntax alias EngineName := String;